|Date||Saturday 26 October|

 How to Play

-Assist JPanic on his crusade to cleanse the Internet or help Buo stop JPanic before it is too late!
-Welcome to Ruxcon Capture the Flag: Operation Sizzlechest, a hacking game where you can test your skills, compete against other players, and win some great prizes.
+Welcome to Ruxcon Capture the Flag a hacking game where you can test your skills, compete against other players, and win great prizes.

-The CTF game is made up of a series of levels based on the scallywag behaviour of JPanic, and the heroics of our white-knight Buo.
-All the levels can be played at your own leisure and level difficulty ranges from easy to moderate.
+The game is made up of a series of levels which can be played at your own leisure, with level difficulty ranging from easy to moderate.

 You can register as team or hit the trail as a lone wolf.
-The CTF registration site will be available on the CTF Network at Ruxcon.
-See the handbook for more details on how to connect to the CTF network.
+The CTF registration site is available on the CTF Network at Ruxcon.
+Please check the Ruxcon handbook for more details on how to register.

-Ruxcon CTF has been designed to accommodate all levels of skill and experience, but most importantly the CTF has been designed as a fun challenge which anyone can play.
-So even if you’re not the competitive type and you’re just a bit curious, please register and have a bit of a poke around.
+Ruxcon CTF is designed to accommodate all levels of skill and experience, but more importantly, the CTF is a fun challenge which anyone can play and it doesn’t require a whole lot of commitment.
+So if you’re not the competitive type, and you’re just a little bit curious, please register and have a bit of a poke around.
 We will provide solutions for all levels once the competition is over.